DataDog/hiring-engineers/answers.md

 In a nutshell services are used to to serve resources.

-In the context of this excersise the service would be the flask app.
-The resource would be some data, such as some information that the user has stored on a database that the flask app interacts with.
+In the context of this exercise the web service would be the flask app.
+The resource would be some data, such as some information that the user has stored on a database that the flask app fetches and serves the user.

 ## Final Question - Is there anything creative you would use Datadog for?